Beyond Euclid: An Illustrated Guide to Modern Machine Learning with Geometric, Topological, and Algebraic Structures: Survey: Non-Euclidean Machine Learning

 \item \textbf{Manifold Input, Euclidean Output:} We now review geometric generalizations of Euclidean regression models that have received less attention: models in which the regression input space is a manifold.
-We start with methods for which the output space is a Euclidean space, in the fourth row of Figure~\ref{fig:regression}.
+We start with methods for which the output space is a Euclidean space, in the fourth row of Figure~\ref{fig:geo-regression}.
 Johnson and Wehrly defined a regression model for an angular (one-dimensional) variable with a Euclidean scalar (one-dimensional) output variable \citep{johnson1978}.
 Chernov's circular regression outputs to higher-dimensional Euclidean spaces, typically two- or three-dimensional \citep{chernov2010}.
 Pelletier's non-parametric regression approach stands out for estimating functions from manifold inputs to Euclidean outputs \citep{Pelletier2006NonparametricRE}.
 Both methods are non-Bayesian.
-In terms of Bayesian methods, we find the Bayesian circular-linear regression method \citep{gill2010}, but no Bayesian nonparametric methods\textemdash indicating an opportunity for further exploration.
+In terms of Bayesian methods, we find the Bayesian circular-linear regression method \citep{gill2010}, and the Bayesian non-parametric method Matérn Gaussian Processes on manifolds \citep{NEURIPS2020_92bf5e62}.

-\item \textbf{Manifold Input, Manifold Output:} The fifth row of Figure~\ref{fig:regression} presents the most general case of regression, from a geometric perspective.
+\item \textbf{Manifold Input, Manifold Output:} The fifth row of Figure~\ref{fig:geo-regression} presents the most general case of regression, from a geometric perspective.
 In these models, both the regression input and output spaces are manifolds.
 This category includes a method that first transforms both input and output data from manifolds to Euclidean spaces, and then apply an auxiliary classical regression model on Euclidean spaces \citep{Guo2019}.
 In the nonparametric methods, we find Steinke's regular splines methods~\citep{steinke2008} and Banerjee's manifold kernel regression~\citep{banerjee2015} generalizing in 2015 both the classical kernel regression from 1964 and its generalization to manifold output space from 2010.
 At the time of the review, there is no method in this category that adopts the Bayesian point of view.

 \end{enumerate}